-In order to develop PBA versions of cognitive screening tasks, we drew from the work of different authors who have already shown how the analysis of errors conveys additional information regarding underlying brain/behavior relations (e.g. Trail Making Test or verbal fluency).
-We took inspiration from the previous work by Price et al. (2011), who had already indicated the benefits of the analysis of errors as produced on the Clock Drawing Test drawing in the MoCA subtest and the benefits of adding a copy condition to help identify the primary underlying cognitive deficits responsible for errors in the command condition.
-We also drew
+In order to develop process-based approach versions of cognitive screening tasks, we drew from the work of different authors who have already shown how the analysis of errors conveys additional information regarding underlying brain/ behaviour relations (e.g., Trail Making Test or verbal fluency).
+We took inspiration from the previous work by Price et al. (2011), who had already indicated the benefits of the analysis of errors as produced on the Clock Drawing Test drawing in the MoCA subtest; and the benefits of adding a copy condition to help identify the primary underlying cognitive deficits responsible for errors in the command condition.
+We also drew from the work of Hodges, Salmon and Butters (1991) on the error analysis of the Boston Naming Test, proving to be very effective beyond the overall achievement score in distinguishing between Huntington's disease and Alzheimer's disease.
+Furthermore, the analysis of errors presented for the fluency task is inspired by the work of Troyer, Moscovitch and Winocur (1997).